dalokraff/Material-Hijack/README.md

 # Material-Hijack
 This mod is ment as a modding utility for Vermintide 2; adding in a few lua hooks to make loading custom units and their textures easier.
 Instead of having to define a material file and have the proper shader nodes/files when building your own mod bundle with [VMB](https://github.com/Vermintide-Mod-Framework/Vermintide-Mod-Builder), this mod will let you choose an in game material to apply to your custom unit and then replace that material's texture maps with your own.
+For more info on creating custom units check out the [VMF docs](https://vmf-docs.verminti.de/#/units)

 [Steamworkshop Page](https://steamcommunity.com/sharedfiles/filedetails/?id=2771980886)